 If the form involves financial institutions or legal matters, copies to relevant third parties might be required, such as banks or lawyers.

 The principal must inform relevant parties about the existence of the form, especially those with whom the attorney in fact may interact.

 The form should be periodically reviewed to ensure it remains up-to-date and aligned with the principal’s wishes.

 Limited Power of Attorney Sample

-Depending on where you live, a Limited Power of Attorney may or may not need to be notarized.
-Most states will require that someone (whether a witness, notary, or both) verifies the identity of the person signing, but you should research your state’s requirements before signing the document.
+Almost all states will mandate that someone (whether a witness, notary public, or both) verify the identity of the person signing, but you should research your state’s laws and requirements before signing the document.

-The Uniform Power of Attorney Act, which has been enacted by 29 states as of 2022, requires powers of attorney to be signed by the principal and acknowledged before a notary public to be legally binding.
+The Uniform Power of Attorney Act, which 29 states have enacted as of 2022, requires powers of attorney to be signed by the principal and acknowledged in the presence of a notary public to be legally binding.